m-mcardle/my-website/assets/markdown/Vidyard.md

   <br/>

-  A few other developers had taken a stab at identifying the cause of the issue but other than providing steps to replicate the issue I was in the dark.
   I quickly came up with a hunch about the Firefox browser altering expected behavior to avoid any user tracking via Facebook's `fbclid`.
 I eventually ended up reading through the Firefox browser's C++ source code to discover that in cases where a URL contains this new tracking id, Firefox alters the expected behavior of outbound requests.
 This bug fix game me a great opportunity to learn a lot about our player's infrastructure and brush off my JavaScript skills and was a fun and challenging first task of my term.

   <br/>